Peter Pond

 Peter Pond (January 18, 1739 – 1807) was an American explorer, cartographer, merchant and soldier who was a founding member of the North West Company and the Beaver Club.
-Though he was born and died in Milford, Connecticut, most of his life was spent in northwestern North America.
+Though he was born and died in Milford, Connecticut, most of his life was spent in northwestern North America, on the upper Mississippi and in western Canada.

 Early life

-Pond, born on in January 18, 1739 at Milford, Connecticut, began his fur trading career with his father out of Fort Detroit.
+Pond, born on in January 18, 1739, at Milford, Connecticut, began his fur trading career with his father out of Fort Detroit.
 He traded throughout the regions south of Lake Superior and west of Lake Michigan, which later became Minnesota and Wisconsin.
 During the French and Indian War, Pond enlisted in the Connecticut Regiment, a provincial infantry unit.
+A narrative of his early life was published in the 1933 book Five Fur Traders of the Northwest.

 Through his business he became acquainted with Alexander Henry the elder, Simon McTavish and the brothers Thomas, Benjamin and Joseph Frobisher.
-They formed the North West Company (NWC) which developed a fierce rivalry with the Hudson's Bay Company (HBC).
-In search of new fur resources he explored west of the Great Lakes.
+They became the founders of the North West Company (NWC) in 1779, which developed a fierce rivalry with the Hudson's Bay Company (HBC).
+Working for the group, in search of new fur resources, Pond went to the area west of the Great Lakes.
 In 1776–1778 he wintered at a fur post he established at the junction of the Sturgeon River and North Saskatchewan River near present-day Prince Albert, Saskatchewan.
-The site is today a National Historic Site.
+The site is today a national historic site of Canada.

+He was chosen to take four canoes northward into the Athabasca region.
+He took his party through the Portage La Loche (the Methye portage).
+It took the group eight days to travel about 12 mi.
+In 1778–1779 he wintered at Pond House, a post he built on the Athabasca River, 60 km from Lake Athabasca.
+Likely this was the first fur trading post inside today's Alberta.
+He collected so many furs he did not have capacity to haul them all away in one trip.
+He operated this post, the first non-indigenous building in present-day Alberta, for ten years.

 At Lac La Ronge, Jean-Étienne Waddens had a lucrative trade with “the Northward Indians” coming from Lake Athabasca.
-In late 1781, he was joined by Peter Pond, a man who too represented the company's interests.
+In late 1781, Pond, a man who too represented the company's interests, joined him.
 However, they were on bad terms.
-In March 1782, Waddens was fatally wounded in a fight, which has been described as murder.
-In 1783, Mrs Waddens requested Governor of Quebec, Frederick Haldimand to arrest Pond, submitting an affidavit of one of Waddens’ men.
+In March 1782, Pond fatally wounded Waddens in a fight.
+The act was called murder.
+In 1783, Mrs. Waddens requested the governor of Quebec, Frederick Haldimand, to arrest Pond, submitting an affidavit of one of Waddens's men.
 Pond was examined in 1785 but was not brought to trial, most likely because Lac La Ronge lay in the territories of the HBC, beyond the jurisdiction of the Province of Quebec.